c3lang/c3-spec/spec-raw.md

 The things in this spec discussion covers things not in the spec yet.

+## Module search order

+1. Search in local module section -> done if found
+2. Search in current module -> done if found
+3. Search in all imported modules
+4. If there is only one match -> done
+5. If there are more than one -> ambiguous match
+6. Otherwise it's a failure

+### Imported modules

+1. All the sub-modules of the current module
+2. All the imported modules and their sub-modules
+3. std::core and all its sub-modules.

+## Method search order

+1. Search all `@public` methods for the type in all modules.
+2. Search local methods in the current module section.
+3. Search private method in the current module.
+Or any `@public` imported modules.

 ## Operator overloading for binary ops

 ### Definitions